 - Next, pour 1-2 cups the chicken or turkey broth to the combined mixture depending on how moist you want your stuffing.
 The mixture should be moist but not soggy.

-- Pour the mixture to a buttered large 9x13 inch baking pan.
+- Pour the mixture into a buttered large 9x13 inch baking pan.

 - Bake uncovered for about 30-35 minutes in a pre-heated 350-degree oven.
 All the liquid should be absorbed and the stuffing should be lightly brown and toasted on top.